benbraou/flex-layout-wiki/API-Overview.md

 The Flex Layout features provide smart, syntactic directives to allow developers to easily and intuitively create responsive and adaptive layouts using Flexbox CSS.

-The public **Layout API** is a simply list of HTML attributes that can be used on HTML containers and elements:
+The public **Layout API** is a simply list of HTML attributes that can be used on HTML containers and elements.

+An important fundamental concept is the separation of the API:

+* API for DOM containers:
 | HTML Markup API    | Allowed values (raw or interpolated)                                    |
 |--------------------|-------------------------------------------------------------------------|
 |  fx-layout         | `row | column | row-reverse | column-reverse`                           |